- Unix system with perl 5.8.0 or higher installed

 - Install RepeatMasker Libraries

-This is a small library ( at this time ).
-There are two options for supplementing the main RepeatMasker library:
+There are three options for supplementing/updating the main RepeatMasker library:

-may be downloaded from www.dfam.org in famdb HDF5 format and
+may be downloaded from www.dfam.org in partitioned famdb HDF5 format

 - The RepBase RepeatMasker Edition ( final version 10/26/2018 )